php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

   2. For every combination of _namespace prefix_ and _resource base_ found,
   take the _relative class name_  replace every _namespace separator_ in
   it with a _scheme_-appropriate separator.
 Append the ".php" suffix, and append the result to the _resource base_.
-The result will be refered to as _resource path_.
+The result will be referred to as _resource path_.

   3. If any of the _resource paths_ obtained this way exists in the _scheme_,